fangjanet/cloudfare-internship-application-systems/README.md

 - The CLI app accepts a hostname or an IPV4/IPV6 IP address as its argument and sends ICMP "echo requests" in a loop to the target while receiving "echo reply" messages
 - Reports loss and RTT times for each sent message
 - Added support for IPv4 and IPv6
+- Allows user to set TTL as an optional second argument and reports the corresponding "time exceeded” ICMP message
 - Error checking: checks for valid hostname and valid IPV4/IPV6 IP address